shakhnozaaytmuratova-create/data_app/README.md

-# DataCraft — Data Cleaning and Visualization Platform
+DataCraft — Data Cleaning and Visualization Platform

-## Overview
+Overview

 DataCraft is an interactive web-based application developed using Streamlit that supports the full data analysis workflow.
 The system enables users to upload datasets, perform data cleaning and transformation, generate visualizations, and export structured analytical reports.

----

-## Objectives
+Objectives

-* To simplify the data preprocessing and cleaning process
+- To simplify the data preprocessing and cleaning process
-* To provide interactive tools for exploratory data analysis
+- To provide interactive tools for exploratory data analysis
-* To enable efficient visualization of structured datasets
+- To enable efficient visualization of structured datasets
-* To maintain a clear record of all transformation steps
+- To maintain a clear record of all transformation steps
-* To support exportable outputs suitable for reporting and documentation
+- To support exportable outputs suitable for reporting and documentation

----

-## Functional Components
+Functional Components

-### 1. Data Upload and Overview
+1. Data Upload and Overview

 The application supports multiple data sources:

-* CSV files
+-CSV files
-* Excel files (.xlsx)
+- Excel files (.xlsx)
-* JSON files
+- JSON files
-* Google Sheets (via public link)
+- Google Sheets (via public link)

 Upon loading a dataset, the system provides an overview including:

-* Number of rows and columns
+- Number of rows and columns
-* Missing values summary
+- Missing values summary
-* Duplicate record detection
+- Duplicate record detection

----

-### 2. Data Cleaning and Transformation
+2. Data Cleaning and Transformation

 The cleaning module provides a comprehensive set of preprocessing tools.

-**Missing Value Handling**
+Missing Value Handling

-* Removal of rows or columns with missing data
+- Removal of rows or columns with missing data
-* Imputation using:
+- Imputation using:

-  * Mean, median, or mode
+  -Mean, median, or mode
-  * Constant values
+  -Constant values
   * Forward fill and backward fill

-**Duplicate Management**
+Duplicate Management

-* Detection and removal of duplicate records
+- Detection and removal of duplicate records
-* Custom subset selection for duplicate checks
+- Custom subset selection for duplicate checks

-**Data Type Conversion**
+Data Type Conversion

-* Conversion between numeric, categorical, datetime, and boolean formats
+- Conversion between numeric, categorical, datetime, and boolean formats
-* Error handling options for invalid conversions
+- Error handling options for invalid conversions

-**Feature Processing**
+Feature Processing

-* Encoding of categorical variables
+- Encoding of categorical variables
-* Outlier handling using statistical techniques
+-Outlier handling using statistical techniques
-* Feature scaling:
+- Feature scaling:

   * Min-Max normalization
   * Standardization

-**Transformation Logging**
+Transformation Logging

 * All operations are recorded
 * Enables reproducibility and auditability of the workflow

----

-### 3. Visualization Module
+3. Visualization Module

 The application provides both automated insights and custom visualization capabilities.

-**Automated Insights**
+Automated Insights

 * Distribution plots for numeric variables
 * Frequency analysis for categorical variables
 * Correlation matrix visualization
 * Scatter plots with trend estimation

-**Custom Visualization Builder**
+Custom Visualization Builder
 Supported chart types include:

 * Histogram